 Land Acknowledgment – Interfaith Power & Light’s headquarters are located in Oakland, California, the unceded ancestral home of the Chochenyo-speaking Ohlone people.
-They stewarded these East Bay lands and waters sustainably for more than a thousand years and are active today.
+They stewarded these East Bay lands and waters sustainably for more than a thousand years before being violently colonized to near oblivion; in an act of intergenerational resilience through resistance, they continue to be active today.
+Learn more here.

 California Interfaith Power & Light inspires and mobilizes individuals and communities of faith and conscience to take bold and just action on climate change.